sourcegraph/sourcegraph-public-snapshot/doc/admin/external_database.md

 You can use your own PostgreSQL server with Sourcegraph if you wish.
 For example, you may prefer this if you already have existing backup infrastructure around your own PostgreSQL server.

+Prior to 3.9, Sourcegraph used a single database within PostgreSQL.
+As of version 3.9, it uses a second database which is automatically created as part of the frontend migration.
+This database has a name of the form `{PGDATABASE}_lsif`, where `{PGDATABASE}` is the name of the primary database.
+This second database is a sibling to the original in the same PostgreSQL instance.
+This necessitates that the configured PostgreSQL user has sufficient grants to perform the `CREATE DATABASE` query.

 Simply add the standard PostgreSQL environment variables to your `docker run` command and Sourcegraph will use that PostgreSQL server instead of its built-in one.
 For example:

 ### Version requirements